tap349/tap349.github.io/_posts/2017-04-04-postgresql-troubleshooting.md

   (rename directory with databases to new format)

-  it might be necessary to remove existing _postgresql@9.5_ directory that was created when upgrading postgresql to new versioning scheme but still double check it doesn't contain your databases.
+  it might be necessary to remove existing _postgresql@9.5_ directory that was created when upgrading postgresql to use new version format (but still double check it doesn't contain any databases).

 - `rm /usr/local/Cellar/postgresql95` (symlink to `postgresql@9.5`)